 Do I Qualify as an Executor?

 Because an executor has to deal with laws and finances that are oftentimes complex, you might think that only an expert in these fields would qualify as an executor, but this is not necessarily the case.
-Anyone can be an executor so long as they fulfill what is called fiduciary duty.
+Anyone can be an executor so long as they fulfill what is call or texted fiduciary duty.
 Fiduciary duty refers to the duty to act honestly and with good faith in order to represent someone else.
 This means that you must be an honest and impartial person in order to be an executor.
 If you feel that you have these characteristics, you can be an executor.

 What Does the Executor Do?